 Whatever crank you end up purchasing, make sure you're precise in your installation.
 Attach the cranks to the recommended torque.

 Also, be aware of alignment.
 The number one complaint I hear about is clicking chains and premature wear.

 If you experience these symptoms, check that your chain is a) the right size for both your chainring and your rear sprocket, and b) that the chain runs nice and straight between the two.

 If the chain runs at too much of an angle, you'll experience annoying clicking and jumping, not to mention early wear on these components.
-You'll also risk losing the chain entirely; bad news on a fixed gear.
+You'll also risk losing the chain entirely; that's bad news on a fixed gear.

 If the alignment isn't quite right, don't fret.
 You can make little adjustments to improve functionality, usually by using spacers.
 I find that a local bike shop can be a huge help in this.
 It's not giving up to ask for a little professional help, in fact it often saves you time and headache.

 Thanks for reading and good luck!